 - Why Cities are the Solution to Global Climate Change | C40 | 2012

 Although it may not be so glamorous as wild seashores, plains, and mountains, urban biodiversity plays an essential role to support life in cities and beyond.
 Nature within cities provides multiple benefits, including clean air, water filtration, flood prevention, climate mitigation and adaptation, as well as physical and mental health benefits.

-However, current urban development patterns often undermine biodiversity and reinforce the disconnect between human and nature.
-Cities are a large contributor to land use change, climate change, nitrogen deposition and the introduction of invasive species, which then drive biodiversity loss.
-Urbanization is identified the third biggest threat to species on the IUCN Red List.
-Beside the direct impact on urban flora and fauna, the ecological footprint of cities expands way beyond to the distant ecosystems which support the drive on urban development.
+However, current urban development patterns often undermine biodiversity and reinforce the disconnect between humans and nature.
+Cities are a large contributor to land-use change, climate change, nitrogen deposition and the introduction of invasive species, which then drive biodiversity loss.
+Urbanization is identified as the third biggest threat to species on the IUCN Red List.
+Besides the direct impact on urban flora and fauna, the ecological footprint of cities expands way beyond to the distant ecosystems which support the drive on urban development.